MicrosoftDocs/azure-docs/articles/backup/backup-azure-configure-reports.md

 4. **Will I see all my data in reports after configuring storage account?**

    All the data generated after **"configuring storage account"** will be pushed to storage account and will be available in reports.
 However, **In Progress Jobs are not pushed** for Reporting.
-Once the job compeletes or failed, it is sent to reports.
+Once the job completes or fails, it is sent to reports.

 5. **If I have already configured storage account to view reports, can I change the configuration to use another storage account?**